Game Changing Tips for Writing HARO Pitches for Therapists

 Pitches aren’t meant to be full length articles.

 In general, it’s considered a best practice to keep your HARO pitches at 300 words or less, according to HARO’s parent company Cision.
-Though they noted that most journalists prefer pitches to be even shorter at around 175 words or less.
+Though they noted that most journalists prefer pitches to be even shorter.
+Meaning around 175 words or less.

 Reporters are looking for quick, complete answers so try to keep an eye on your word count.